Chart Color Schemes

 Residential development activity is lower than average in Railway Estate according to AreaSearch's national comparison of local real estate markets

 Compared to Rest of Qld and national averages, Railway Estate has much lower development activity.
-All approved developments were detached dwellings, maintaining the area's rural character while meeting strong demand for family homes despite density pressures.
-As of 2018 Census, 71% of dwellings were traditional houses, indicating continued preference for this type.
-The estimated population per dwelling approval was 1998 people in Railway Estate, reflecting its quiet development environment.
+All new constructions have been detached dwellings, preserving the area's rural character and emphasis on space.
+Interestingly, developers are building more traditional houses than the current mix suggests (71.0% at Census), indicating strong demand for family homes despite density pressures.
+The estimated population per dwelling approval is 999 people, reflecting Railway Estate's quiet, low activity development environment.

-By 2041, the area is projected to gain 344 residents according to AreaSearch's latest quarterly estimate.
-If current development rates persist, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.
+According to AreaSearch's latest quarterly estimate, Railway Estate is projected to grow by 341 residents by 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development